dshemetov/advent-of-code-solutions/README.md

 # Advent of Code Solutions

-[Advent of Code](https://adventofcode.com/) is a great set of Christmas-themed puzzles.
+[Advent of Code](https://adventofcode.com/) is a great set of Christmas-themed coding challenges.

+## Setup

 To setup, use Python 3.9+, and: